INFORMATION FOR CLIENTS

 First, when I am away from the office for a few days, I have a trusted fellow therapist "cover" for me.
 This therapist will be available to you in emergencies.
 Therefore, he or she needs to know about you.
 Generally, I will tell this therapist only what he or she would need to know for an emergency.
 Of course, this therapist is bound by the same laws and rules as I am to protect your confidentiality.

-Except for the situations I have described above, I will always maintainyour privacy.
-I also ask you not to disclose the name or identity of any other client being seen in this office.
+Except for the situations I have described above, I will always maintain your privacy.

 If your records need to be seen by another professional, or anyone else, I will discuss it with you.
 If you agree to share these records, you will need to sign a release form.
 This form states exactly what information is to be shared, with whom, and why, and it also sets time limits.
 You may read this form at any time.
 If you have questions, please ask me.
 Please note, I do not divulge the fact that you are a client or anything about you or your sessions to anyone, unless you request me (in writing) to do so.